west china medical publishers

 Release date:2021-06-18 02:04 Export PDF Favorites Scan

-• Trends in the burden of disease from tobacco-induced trachea, bronchus and lung cancer from 1990 to 2021
+• Research on the burden of femoral fracture disease in China from 1990 to 2021 and future trends

 • Liver cancer screening and health technology assessment in China